savakarrohan/website/content/optimization/Basicsofoptimization/index.md

 design and operation, finance, supply chain management, scheduling, and many other areas.
 The list of applications is still steadily expanding.
 {{</blockquote>}}

+## Future positions

+In future posts I will attempt to provide justice to the class of problems known as Convex optimization problems, using methods such as interior point methods.
+Interior points methods appear to solve practical problems and are very reliable.
+I will attempt to provide heuristic for the the general non-convex problems while explaining similar heuristics for local optimization and bounds for global optimization.
+During the entirety of this blog posts I will be using the python library called cvxopt created and maintained by Martin Andersen (martin.skovgaard.andersen@gmail.com), Joachim Dahl (dahl.joachim@gmail.com), and Lieven Vandenberghe (vandenbe@ee.ucla.edu).